FadyMohareb/dupless/README.md

 **Options:**

-     -t/--nThreads               The number of threads (default 20) -o/--out_folder             The output folder (default is the current directory).
+     -t/--nThreads               The number of threads to use (default 10) -o/--out_folder             The output folder (default is './DupLess_out/').

-     -b/--bed_cov                The bed file containing the coverage for each position (can be generated with bedtools genomecov).
+     -b/--bed_cov                REQUIRED: The bed file containing the coverage for each position (can be generated with bedtools genomecov).
-     -a/--assembly               The assembly corresponding to the bed coverage in fasta format.
+     -a/--assembly               REQUIRED: The assembly corresponding to the bed coverage in fasta format.
      -g/--bed_gaps               A bed file contaning the gaps along the genome.
 If given, the graphs will contain a grey background where the gaps are.

      -w/--window_size            The size of the window.
 The value of the read coverage will be the median of the values inside each window (default: 1000).
      -c/--expected_cov           The expected read coverage along the genome.
 The homozygosity / heterozygosity will be determined based on this value.
+You can assess this value by plot the coverage distribution.
                                  If no value is given, it will be based on the mode of the coverage distribution (not reliable if high heterozygosity).
      -i/--blast_identity         The minimum percentage of identity between the het region and the blast hit to consider it valid (default: 90, range 0 to 100).
      -l/--blast_length           The minimum length for the blast hit to be considered as valid (default=0).